 Making photos in Patagonia can be challenging.
 It really depends how deep you want to go or do.
 Some of the locations are easy to access, but other ones require long and uphill hiking trails and some commitment.
 Let me tell you, beyond the photograph, experiencing a sunrise in places like this is difficult to describe with words, but the reward surpasses the effort by a long shot.

 Patagonia enchanted me, and now it ranks among the best landscape places I’ve ever been to.
 I’ll be back next year in April, and you could join me.
-The 2020 Patagonia Photo Tour will be incredible; I am expecting to announce it within the first week of May.
+The 2021 Patagonia Photo Tour will be incredible; I am expecting to announce it early 2020.
 At this time I am finishing up the itinerary and pricing; this will be a small group.
 If you want to join me, I strongly recommend that you join the waiting list here.

 Lastly, most of the photos for this trip were made with the Fuji GFX 50s.
 I also had with me the X-T3, which I mainly used when I needed a long reach.
 My NiSi set of grads and ND filters were also heavily used, along with a sturdy tripod.